nico2sh/materialish-progress/README.md

 ```

+### Callback

+Use ```setCallback(ProgressCallback)``` to assign a callback that will be called each time the progress changes.
+This way you can update a value on the progress alongside with the progress animation, or execute an action once the progress reaches a certain value.

 ### Indeterminate wheel

 For making the wheel indeterminate, just call the ```spin()``` method.
 If you set a progress value, the wheel will stop spinning.